These are red flags students and schools can look out for to help prevent school violence - KESQ

 The clues can range from subtle to overt.
 And students are often in the best position to notice concerning behavior from classmates, O’Toole said.

-Here is what experts say students, schools and parents should recognize as disturbing behavior — and what they should do:
+Here is what experts say students and schools should recognize as disturbing behavior — and what they should do:

 Notice sharp changes in behavior

-It can be hard figuring out whether a student might be contemplating harm, or if they’re simply being irritable, angry and withdrawn.
+It can be tough figuring out whether a student might be contemplating harm, or if they’re simply being irritable, angry and withdrawn.

 The key is to look out for drastic changes in behavior, said school safety consultant Melissa Reeves, past president of the National Association of School Psychologists.